Norway Rats

 Where do Norway rats nest?

 Outside Norway rats are typically found living and nesting in fields, along riverbanks, in garbage piles and wood piles, and underneath of concrete slabs.
 When these rats infest homes and other buildings they are often found nesting in basements, crawl spaces, and behind the walls of ground floors.
-They are poor climbers and therefore do not usually infest the upper levels of buildings or attic spaces.
+Although they are not as good at climbing as roof rats are, they may infest attics and upper levels of buildings.

 Are Norway rats dangerous?

-A Norway rat infestation can lead to extensive damage to structures and belongings.
+Yes, Norway rats can be quite destructive and infestations can lead to extensive damage to structures and belongings.
 Like other rodents, Norway rats have front incisors that continuously grow.
 In order to prevent overgrowth, they gnaw constantly.
-In a home or business, they often chew on wires, pipes, drywall and insulation, other building material and furniture as well as clothing, books and personal belongings.
+In homes or businesses, they often chew on wires, pipes, drywall, insulation, and other building materials as well as furniture, clothing, fabrics, books, and other personal belongings.

 How do you get rid of Norway rats?